Fear Street: Prom Queen: Plot

-Later, Megan investigates the basement where she finds the bodies of Debbie, Judd, and janitor Stoker.
+Later, Megan investigates the basement where she finds the dead bodies of Debbie, Judd, and janitor Stoker.
 Lori and Tyler head to the auditorium where Tyler tries to initiate sex.
-However, the assailant plunges a knife into Tyler’s skull, killing him, and chases Lori.
-She finds Megan screaming in the basement, but they are locked inside.
-After a brief chase, they escape through a window and rush to the prom room to warn everyone.
+However, the assailant plunges a kitchen knife into Tyler’s skull, killing him, and chases Lori throughout the dim lit halls.
+She finds Megan screaming in the basement, but they are locked inside by the assailant.
+After a brief chase, Lori and Megan escape through a window and rush to the gymnasium to warn everyone.

 Lori is announced as prom queen just as she tries to warn the school.
-The assailant arrives, killing students Claire and Gerald, and severing Principal Wayland’s arm, but he survives.
-Lori uses the tiara crown to stab the assailant, who is unmasked as Tiffany's father, Dan Falconer.
+The assailant arrives and dismembers a girl named Claire, decapitates her boyfriend Gerald, and severs Principal Wayland’s arm, but he survives.
+Lori uses the tiara to stab the assailant in the eye, who is unmasked as Tiffany's father, Dan Falconer.

 The police arrive and arrest Dan, while Megan is taken to the hospital.
-Lori returns home and stays with Tiffany, who apologizes for her behavior.
-Nancy, Tiffany's mother, returns and reveals herself as the second killer.
-As Lori and Tiffany hide, Tiffany tries to stab Lori, revealing that she was also involved.
-Nancy explains that she killed Lori's father after he broke up with her for Lori's mother.
-Lori pushes Tiffany through the stairwell, impaling her on a hallway decoration below.
-Nancy and Lori engage in a brief struggle before Lori bludgeons her with a trophy and flees the house.
-As Nancy dies, her blood forms the Witch's Mark.
+Lori returns home and stays with Tiffany, who apologises for her behaviour.
+Nancy Falconer, Tiffany's mother, returns and reveals herself as the second killer.
+As Lori and Tiffany hide in the closet, Tiffany tries to stab Lori, revealing that she was also involved.
+Nancy reveals that she was the one who killed Lori's father after he broke up with her for Lori's mother.
+Lori kicks Tiffany through the stairwell, impaling her on a hallway decoration below.
+Nancy and Lori engage in a brief struggle before Lori bludgeons Nancy's skull with a trophy and flees the house.
+As she dies, Nancy's blood forms the Witch's Mark.

 Production

 In July 2022, R. L. Stine stated that there are discussions for additional films being developed beyond the initial Fear Street trilogy.

-In December, it was reported that Chloe Okuno would direct an upcoming Fear Street installment, and that Chernin Entertainment would return to produce.
+In December 2022, it was reported that Chloe Okuno would direct an upcoming Fear Street installment, and that Chernin Entertainment would return to produce.

 In October 2023, Stine stated that the film series will continue with additional Fear Street installments in development.
 This was confirmed by Scott Stuber when he revealed that the next installment would be a standalone film from R. L. Stine's Fear Street book series.
 In January 2024, Stine confirmed that the project was in the works and that it was adapting The Prom Queen, specifically, from the series.
 In March, the film was titled Fear Street: Prom Queen.
 The screenplay was adapted by Donald McLeary and Matt Palmer, who would also direct.

 With the title announcement, the initial cast was revealed to include India Fowler, Suzanna Son, Fina Strazza, David Iacono, Ella Rubin, Chris Klein, Lili Taylor, and Katherine Waterston.
 Additional reports revealed that Ariana Greenblatt had joined the cast as well.
 Principal photography began in Toronto on March 25, 2024, continued into Hamilton and wrapped on May 14.